reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 We should be using AWS CloudFormation and AWS OpsWorks for more complex automation scenarios.

-## Register EC2 as Targets of an Application Load Balancer
+## Register EC2 Instances as Targets of an Application Load Balancer
 We can register EC2 instances as targets of an Application Load Balancer.
 An Application Load Balancer distributes incoming application traffic across multiple targets, such as EC2 instances, in multiple Availability Zones thereby increasing the availability of our application.

 Here is an example of creating an Application Load Balancer with our EC2 instances as targets.